MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 * You must install the language and database necessary to run the application, which are not the same as for the PHP todolist.
-* You must run this application as a systemd service and make sure it restarts correctly following a server reboot.
+* You must run this application as a systemd service, and make sure it restarts correctly following a server reboot.
 * You must serve this application through nginx acting as a reverse proxy.
 * You must set up an automated deployment via Git hooks for this application.